Spring Registration is open

 Figure Drawing

-Note: Previous drawing experience recommended.
+Prerequisite: Previous drawing experience.
 The human figure offers endless inspiration for artists at every level.
 Work from live models using a range of media to build hands-on studio experience.
 Develop your skills in gesture drawing, analytical study of form, and creating depth through light and shadow.
 Focus on mastering perspective, proportion, and diverse drawing techniques to bring the figure to life with accuracy and expression.

 Fibre Arts